 Taking unknown paths can also backfire.
 The record whelped a few duds like The Misfit’s Deed that should better be confined to the dungeons.
 Or Blurred Dreams that sounds like something out of Elize Ryd’s poppy multiverse.

 But the classical Into the Vortex beats everything into the dust.
 True, Diabulus in Musica just proved that they can write an opera.
 And Aznarez‘s classical abilities surely outmatch many of those glorified pros out there.
-But in metal, you just repeat old sins committed by Epica or Fleshgod’s King.
-Those that sit athwart all that good crunch that came before.
-On a cinematic founding of a thinly veiled Pirates of the Caribbean theme.
-Yikes.
+But in metal, they just chose to repeat old sins committed by Epica or Fleshgod’s King that sit athwart all that good crunch that came before.
+On a cinematic founding of a thinly veiled Pirates of the Caribbean theme to boot.

 In the end, there’s more to Euphonic Entropy than meets the eye and it is a good record after all.
 But it is also a piece that left me strangely unsatisfied with all of those scratchy loose ends that float about its lush soundscape.